 - Care with white refined foods, yoghurt, cheese, milk, white bread, bananas - all of these will constipate.

 - Chia seeds pre-soaked and added to meals.

 - Exercise helps the gut.

 - Use a gradual approach to using the potty or toilet.
 Week 1 nappy on for all poops.
 Week 2 nappy on sitting on potty or toilet.
 Week 3 nappy on but loosened.
 Week 4 nappy lining potty.
-Week 5 sat on potty with no nappy.
-Use reward system and labeled praise to imprint the learning.
+Week 5 sat on the potty with no nappy.
+Use a reward system and labelled praise to imprint the learning.